CIumsy/npg-lite-firmware/Wheelchair-Sim/README.md

 ---

 ## 🚀 Getting Started
-1. Connect electrodes as shown in the image
+1. Connect electrodes and BioAmp snap cables as shown in the image
-2. Flash the firmware to your NPG Lite board
+2. Flash the firmware to your NPG Lite board using a USB-C cable
 3. Pair with your computer/phone via Bluetooth (shows as "NPG Lite GAMING")
 4. Open a text editor or game and try the controls!